Campbellsville, Kentucky

-Campbellsville is a city in central Kentucky founded in 1817 by Andrew Campbell.
+Campbellsville is a city in central Kentucky, United States, founded in 1817 by Andrew Campbell.
 As of the 2020 United States Census, the population was 11,426.
 It is known for Campbellsville University, Taylor Regional Hospital health care system, its historic downtown, and the proximity to Green River Lake State Park.
 Campbellsville is the county seat of Taylor County which has a geographic boundary shaped like a heart.
 Campbellsville celebrated its bicentennial on July 4, 2017.

 History

 Founding

 The city was founded in 1817 and laid out by Andrew Campbell, who had moved from Augusta County, Virginia, along with his wife Rebecca Campbell and four of his brothers, James, Adam, Michael, and David Campbell.
 Campbell owned a gristmill and a tavern and began selling lots in Campbellsville in 1814.
 Campbellsville was designated by the state legislature as the county seat in 1848 after Taylor County was separated from Green County.
 The city agreed to sell the public square to the county for one dollar so that a courthouse could be built.